tevren/resume/files/experience.md

 Administered ElasticSearch cluster which served as back-end to our logging infrastructure.</br>
 Responsible for in-house appliance from the imaging process at vendor factories to deployment + maintenance at customers' facilities.</br>
-Built HTTP content filtering farm on AWS using Dansguardian and squid.</br>
+Built HTTP content filtering farm on AWS using dansguardian and squid.</br>
 Member of daily on-call rotation that is responsible for resolving outages reported by customers to Tier 3 and of a weekly on-call rotation that is responsible for uptime of critical services.

 Migrated Access division from News Corp Exchange to Google Apps